gcb2018/carlobloks2/content/resume.md

 [hi@carlobloks.com](mailto:hi@carlobloks.com) | [LinkedIn](https://www.linkedin.com/in/carlobloks/) | [+31614873993](tel:+31614873993)

-*I am currently not available as I am fully booked until November '25*
+*I am currently not available as I am fully booked until December '25*

 Curious what others [say about me](/testimonials/)?

-As a Digital Product Owner I have an 8+ year track record in leading and managing cross-functional Agile / Scrum teams in various startup and large corporate organisations on an international level.

-I have a thorough understanding of the digital landscape - both technical & commercial - and my curiosity drives me to keep seeking continuously for opportunities that optimise and improve UI / UX and online sales as well as developing the most intuitive digital experiences.
-I know how to maximize value for your users.
+Freelance Digital Product Owner with 14+ years of experience helping teams turn ideas into reliable, user-focused digital products.

+Over the years, I’ve led cross-functional Agile teams across industries and countries, always focused on creating products that make sense for both users and the business.
+Known for bridging the gap between strategy and technology, translating complex ideas into clear priorities and deliverables that move teams forward.

+I’m naturally curious and love understanding how things work, whether it’s the architecture behind a platform, the data driving a dashboard, or the small UX/UI tweaks that make a big difference.
+That curiosity keeps me exploring new tools and smarter ways of building products.

+As my current assignment wraps up later this year, I’m starting to look ahead to new opportunities for early 2026.
+If your team values a pragmatic, tech-savvy Product Owner who enjoys connecting people, processes, and technology — I’d love to connect.

 ### How I work